 These are the steps I took to move past fear:

 • I allowed myself to feel it.
 I’d spent so many years trying to prevent being afraid.
 It was time to allow fear to be present.
-As this morning’s note suggested, I invited fear in.
+As the Note from the Universe suggested, I invited fear in.

 • Journaling daily helped me to uncover deeper issues.
 My fear stemmed from being different, from seeing and hearing things other people didn’t.
 Embracing who I am and accepting my unique gifts allowed me to reframe my fears and gave me a fresh perspective.
 As fearful as I was, nothing ever hurt me.
 I began to express gratitude for being me.